mschmulen/connecting-sencha-extjs-node/README.md

 <img src="images/defaultSechaApp.png" alt="tab Home" width="420">

+###Extend the Ext JS web app to connect to a Node.js data source

-###Extend our web app and take advantage of Loopback’s model APILets extend our Sencha Application to show an editable live DataGrid of our LoopBack model data for a custom 'products' model type.
+Lets extend our Sencha Application to show an editable live DataGrid of our LoopBack model data for a custom 'products' model type.

 First we need to generate our Controller, Models and Views using the Sencha cmd tool.

 From within the ```~/strongloop-server/public``` folder run the following commands to scaffold the supporting Sencha MVC files.